CHAKLI

 Today I am posting a recipe called Chakli.
 This is the one best savoury item in my mind.
 Chakli is very popular in India and different parts they used to call a different names.Chakli is normally made for Gokulastami (Krishna Janmashtami ) festival and other festivals / Marriages / Baby shower etc., and also mixed with other mixtures in the bakeries.
 Chakli is made of rice flour and black gram flour.
 In my place my mom used to make a long process and also you can make a fine powder into the flour mill.
 Last few year some how i cudnt time to get photo of this.

 Today i have made so and i got a time to take a picture of this.
-There are many events going on around.
-Last few months i have not sending anything becoz of my busy schedule.

 Ingredients for Chakli Powder